AztecProtocol/aztec-packages/docs/docs/developers/getting_started/aztecnr-getting-started.md

 `map::Map`

 Map is a private state variable that functions like a dictionary, relating Fields to other state variables.
-You can learn more about it [here](../contracts/syntax/main.md).

 `value_note`